Networking: Engaging with Contacts

 You should close with a thank you and ask if you may keep them informed about your progress.
 Not only will this be important for your career exploration, the contact will also appreciate your thoughtfulness.
 Perhaps later they will have additional thoughts and ideas to share with you or may hear of a job opening.

-Also send follow-up email thanking the contact for their time, information and advice.
-See tips on writing a thank you email.
+Always show appreciation by sending a follow-up email thanking the contact for their time, information and advice.
+See tips on writing a thank you email

 Frank L. Ciminelli Family